Pixplicity/easyLUT/README.md

                            .createFilter();
     Bitmap filteredBitmap = filter.apply(originalBitmap);

-Example usage with LUT bitmap:
+Example usage with bitmap:

     Filter filter = EasyLUT.fromBitmap()
                            .withBitmap(lutBitmap) //lutBitmap is created by you before .createFilter()
     Bitmap filteredBitmap = filter.apply(originalBitmap);

+**Important**: Put your LUT images into the drawable-nodpi folder, so they won't get resized by the system.

 When calling with resources it won't load the bitmap into memory until using the bitmap, and the LUT's bitmap won't stay in memory after usage.
 However it will reload the bitmap every time you use the LUT filter.

 When calling with bitmap, the LUTFilter object will have a reference to the bitmap object, but it won't load the bitmap every time you use it.

-It's highly recommended to explicity specify the color axes using `withColorAxes()` to unexpected results.
+It's highly recommended to explicitly specify the color axes using `withColorAxes()` to avoid unexpected results.
 CLUTs are typically `CoordinateToColor.Type.RGB_TO_XYZ`.

-Full usage:
+Full usage with resource id:

     EasyLUT.fromResourceId()
            .withResources(resources)